junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 	public Time getCPUResponseTimeSum(final TimeType executionCase)

-This method derives the sum of all the tasks' response times according to the given mapping model (which described as an integer array).
+This method derives the sum of all the tasks' response times according to the given mapping model (which is described as an integer array).
-It is designed for Generic Algorithm mapping so that GA would filter out all mapping models with a relatively longer RT sum value and take the shortest one which is the optimized mapping model.
+The method is designed for Genetic Algorithm Mapping so that GA would filter out all mapping models with a relatively longer RT sum value and take the shortest one which represents the optimized mapping model ultimately.

 |